The Inspection Process

 - Has the individual who selected the HAZMAT packaging received HAZMAT training?

-- Has the individual who is securing a closure on a hazardous materials package or container received Hazmat training?
+- Has the individual securing a closure on a hazardous materials package or container received Hazmat training?

-- Has the individual who is responsible for filling inner or single packagings received training?
+- Has the individual responsible for filling inner or single packagings received training?

 - Classification when executed through laboratory testing.